 - 1 tsp tamari

-- 2 x Veetee Thai Jasmine Rice pack
+- 300 g Jasmine rice or two Veetee Thai Jasmine Rice packs

 - Prepare all the veg first, so it's ready to go.
 Julienne the carrots fairly thickly or slice thinly.
 Peel the calebrese stem and chop into sticks.
 Divide the rest into florets.
 Half the courgette lengthways then slice fairly thickly.

 - Heat the oil in a large pan or wok over moderate high heat.

 - Stir fry the shallots for a minute.

 - Add the carrots to the pan and stir fry for a couple of minutes.

 - Add the calebrese stem slices to the pan and stir fry for a minute, followed by the florets.

 - Add the courgette slices and stir-fry for another minute.